Intake Form

 Admiralty and maritime injury law is a complex area governed by a variety of federal statutes.
 Your rights and opportunities to recover monetary compensation under the Jones Act and other maritime laws may be much different than those in any other type of injury case.

-In addition to hundreds of cases involving drilling rigs, barges, tugboats, other vessels, oil platforms and transport helicopters on U.S. waterways, our attorneys at Doyle LLP Trial Lawyers have handled numerous maritime law cases originating in international and foreign waters.
+In addition to hundreds of cases involving drilling rigs, barges, tugboats, other vessels, oil platforms and transport helicopters on U.S. waterways, our attorneys at Doyle Dennis Avery LLP Trial Lawyers have handled numerous maritime law cases originating in international and foreign waters.
 If you need a lawyer to evaluate your maritime injury claim, contact our Texas-based firm today.

 Jones Act and 905(b) Claims — Fatal Accidents — International Cases